Newsfront

-Newsfront is a 1978 Australian drama film starring Bill Hunter, Wendy Hughes, Chris Haywood and Bryan Brown, directed by Phillip Noyce.
-The screenplay is written by David Elfick, Bob Ellis, Philippe Mora, and Phillip Noyce.
+Newsfront is a 1978 Australian drama film directed by Phillip Noyce, and starring Bill Hunter, Wendy Hughes, Chris Haywood and Bryan Brown.
+The screenplay is written by David Elfick, Bob Ellis, Philippe Mora, and Noyce.
 The original music score is composed by William Motzing.
-This film was shot on location in Sydney, New South Wales, Australia.
-Incorporating much actual newsreel footage, the film is shot in both black and white and colour.
+Shot on location in Sydney, Australia, the film is shot in black and white, and colour, incorporating actual newsreel footage.

 Plot summary

-The plot of the movie is about newsreel cameramen and production staff who will do anything to get footage.
-Set between the years 1948 and 1956, when television was introduced to Australia, the film tracks the destinies of two brothers, their adventures and misadventures placed in the context of sweeping social and political changes in their native Australia as well as natural disasters.
+Newsfront is about newsreel cameramen and production staff who are committed to finding compelling footage of newsworthy events.
+The film begins in 1948 and ends in 1956, when television was introduced to Australia, tracking the destinies of two brothers, their adventures and misadventures placed in the context of sweeping social and political changes in their native Australia as well as natural disasters.
 Len Maguire is constitutionally resistant to change, while his younger brother Frank Maguire welcomes any alterations in his own life and in the world around him.

-Events covered in the film include Robert Menzies' return as Prime Minister of Australia, the 1951 referendum to ban the Communist Party, Post-war immigration to Australia, the combatting of the rabbit plague, the Redex Reliability Trial, the 1955 Hunter Valley floods and the 1956 introduction of television in Australia.
+Events covered in the film include Robert Menzies' return as Prime Minister of Australia, the 1951 referendum to ban the Communist Party, Post-war immigration to Australia, the combatting of the rabbit plague, the Redex Reliability Trial, the 1955 Hunter Valley floods, the 1956 Summer Olympics and the 1956 introduction of television in Australia.